Adamcake/Bolt/README.md

 # Bolt
 A third-party launcher and helper for your favourite MMO

+## Installing
+For Linux/Steamdeck users, Bolt is available on flatpak: `flatpak install com.adamcake.Bolt`

+Others should see the "releases" section on the right.

 ## Building
 If you just want to get Bolt installed then you don't need to build it from source!
-Check the "Releases" section on the right.
+See the "Installing" section.

 But if you do want to build from source, the first thing you should know is that Bolt is based on [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef) (CEF), so to build it, you'll first need either to [build](https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart.md) or [download](https://adamcake.com/cef) a binary distribution of CEF.